Deterministic LOCC transformation of three-qubit pure states and entanglement transfer: Introduction

-\section{introduction}
+\section{Introduction}

 Entanglement is known to be a promising resource which enables us to execute various quantum tasks such as quantum computing, teleportation, superdense coding, $etc.$ \cite{1,2,3,4}.
-Quantification of entanglement is a very important subject.
+Quantification of the entanglement is a very important subject.

 The quantification has been successful for bipartite pure states.
 Many indices such as the concurrence \cite{5,6,7} and the negativity \cite{8} have been proposed.
-Bennett $et$ $al.$ \cite{9} has proven that all of them can be expressed by the set of the coefficients of the Schmidt decomposition \cite{14,15,16,17}.
-Based on the properties of this set, the following have been given: \begin{description} \item[(i)]an explicit necessary and sufficient condition to determine whether an arbitrary bipartite state is an entangled state or a separable state; \item[(i$ $i)]an explicit necessary and sufficient condition to determine whether a deterministic LOCC transformation from an arbitrary bipartite pure state to another arbitrary bipartite pure state is executable or not \cite{20}; \item[(i$ $i$ $i)]an explicit necessary and sufficient condition to determine whether a stochastic LOCC transformation from an arbitrary bipartite pure state to an arbitrary set of bipartite pure states with arbitrary probability is executable or not \cite{21}; \item[(i$ $v)]the fact that copies of an arbitrary partially entangled pure state can be distilled to the Bell states by an LOCC transformation, where the ratio between the copies and the Bell states is proportional to the entanglement entropy of the partially entangled state \cite{9}; \item[(v)]the fact that copies of an arbitrary partially entangled pure state can be reduced from the Bell states by an LOCC transformation, where the ratio between the copies and the Bell states is inversely proportional to the entanglement entropy of the partially entangled state \cite{9}. \end{description}
+Bennett $et$ $al.$ \cite{9} have proven that all of them can be expressed by the set of the coefficients of the Schmidt decomposition \cite{14,15,16,17}.
+Based on the properties of this set, the following have been given: \begin{description} \item[(i)]an explicit necessary and sufficient condition to determine whether an arbitrary bipartite pure state is an entangled state or a separable state; \item[(i$ $i)]an explicit necessary and sufficient condition to determine whether we can transform an arbitrary bipartite pure state into another arbitrary bipartite pure state with local unitary transformation (LU-equivalence); \item[(i$ $i$ $i)]an explicit necessary and sufficient condition to determine whether a deterministic LOCC transformation from an arbitrary bipartite pure state to another arbitrary bipartite pure state is executable or not \cite{20}; \item[(i$ $v)]an explicit necessary and sufficient condition to determine whether a stochastic LOCC transformation from an arbitrary bipartite pure state to an arbitrary set of bipartite pure states with arbitrary probability is executable or not \cite{21}; \item[(v)]the fact that copies of an arbitrary partially entangled pure state can be distilled to the Bell states by an LOCC transformation, where the ratio between the copies and the Bell states is proportional to the entanglement entropy of the partially entangled state \cite{9}; \item[(v$ $i)]the fact that copies of an arbitrary partially entangled pure state can be reduced from the Bell states by an LOCC transformation, where the ratio between the copies and the Bell states is inversely proportional to the entanglement entropy of the partially entangled state \cite{9}. \end{description}